department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 **Both of these must be true:**

 -	You’re a REAP recipient or a Reservist using the Reserve GI Bill while pursuing a non-degree program for 2 years or less, **and**
--	Your tuition and fees are more than 200% of the monthly amount of educational assistance you would otherwise qualify to get during the certified enrollment period.
+-	Your tuition and fees are more than 200% of the monthly amount of educational assistance you would otherwise qualify to get during the certified enrollment period
 <br />

 **Exception:**